 As with the example of COVID-19, we know of several plausible ways in which additional resources could be spent to mitigate this wider range of risks.
 An obvious first step is to better understand the risks in order to prioritise between them.
 For instance, plausible causes of extreme climate change—outcomes involving more than six degrees of warming—have received little research attention relative to the overall body of climate change research.
 Further, since 1991 there have been only two published climate models on the effects of a full-scale nuclear war.

 None of this precludes the importance of soberly assessing the likely costs and benefits of preparing for low-probability ‘tail’ risks.
 We are not advocating for alarmism, or suggesting that the risks are significantly higher than most people think.
 It’s often just as easy to overestimate risks as to underestimate them.
 The point is that the ‘true’ or ‘total’ social benefits of mitigating and preparing for risks extend far beyond the lifetime of the government, or even generation, that led the way.

 It is worth emphasizing just how neglected some of the problems are.
-For instance, the Biological Weapons Convention27 is the international body responsible for the continued prohibition of bioweapons, which experts suggest could pose a risk to human life at least as great as that from nuclear war28.
-The BWC currently has just four employees, and an annual budget less than that of the average McDonald's branch29.
-On the national level, the UK simply does not yet have a dedicated centre for biosecurity.30
+For instance, the Biological Weapons Convention is the international body responsible for the continued prohibition of bioweapons, which experts suggest could pose a risk to human life at least as great as that from nuclear war.
+The BWC currently has just four employees, and an annual budget less than that of the average McDonald’s branch.
+On the national level, the UK simply does not yet have a dedicated centre for biosecurity.

 In sum, the examples of climate change and extreme risks strongly suggest ways in which political decisions can reliably influence the long-run future.
 A third example is institutional reform: in part because well-designed political institutions can last centuries, and in part because those institutions can more effectively generate decisions which positively influence the long-run future.